nicsoftware/suggesto-widget/packages/nuxt/README.md

 The widget is client-side only and won't affect your SSR performance.
 It loads after hydration is complete.

+### Singleton Pattern

+**Version 1.0.4+** implements a singleton pattern to prevent widget instance conflicts:
+- Auto-loading creates a single global widget instance
+- Manual composable usage reuses the same instance
+- Events and state are shared across the application
+- No duplicate widget loading or conflicts

 ### Code Splitting

 The widget script is loaded dynamically, keeping your main bundle size minimal.